360th Civil Affairs Brigade (United States)

-The 360th Civil Affairs Brigade is a civil affairs brigade of the United States Army stationed at Fort Jackson, South Carolina.
+The 360th Civil Affairs Brigade (Airborne) is a civil affairs brigade of the United States Army stationed at Fort Jackson, South Carolina.
 It is a unit of the United States Army Reserve and falls under the 352nd Civil Affairs Command.
+The 360th is the only airborne brigade within the US Army Civil Affairs and Psychological Operations Command with four subordinate airborne battalions.